-- The JHF series 216 fixed-rate residential mortgage-secured pass-through notes are a securitization JHF is to issue.
-A pool of residential mortgage loans will ultimately back the notes. - We are assigning our preliminary 'AAA (sf)' rating to the notes based on our view of the transaction's legal structure, credit support, and pool characteristics, among other factors. - Because of the structure of this transaction, the rating on the notes depends to an extent on JHF's credit quality.
+- The JHF series 216 fixed-rate residential mortgage-secured pass-through notes are a securitization that JHF issued.
+A pool of residential mortgage loans ultimately backs the notes. - We are assigning our 'AAA (sf)' rating to the notes, based on our view of the transaction's legal structure, credit support, and pool characteristics, among other factors. - Because of the structural features of this transaction, the rating on the notes depends to an extent on JHF's credit quality.

-TOKYO (S&P Global Ratings) April 11, 2025--S&P Global Ratings today said it has assigned its preliminary 'AAA (sf)' rating to Japan Housing Finance Agency's (JHF) series 216 fixed-rate residential mortgage-secured pass-through notes.
-JHF will set the expected issue amount at or at less than ¥13.3 billion in mid-April.
+TOKYO (S&P Global Ratings) April 24, 2025--S&P Global Ratings today said it has assigned its 'AAA (sf)' rating to Japan Housing Finance Agency's (JHF) ¥10.2 billion series 216 fixed-rate residential mortgage-secured pass-through notes.

-The JHF series 216 notes are a securitization JHF is to issue.
-A pool of residential mortgage loans that JHF purchased from private-sector financial institutions will ultimately back the notes.
-We base the preliminary rating on the notes on our view of the transaction's legal structure, credit support, and pool characteristics, among other factors.
+The JHF series 216 notes are a securitization that JHF issued.
+A pool of residential mortgage loans that JHF purchased from private-sector financial institutions ultimately backs the notes.
+We base our rating on the notes on our view of the transaction's legal structure, credit support, and pool characteristics, among other factors.